-During 1994, the Company had a record return on investment and most of the operating units achieved satisfactory levels of return on investment.
+During 1995, the Company had its second best return on investment in its history and most of the operating units achieved satisfactory levels of return on investment.
 Accordingly, the Committee made incentive compensation awards to the participating executives based on the factors described above.